 - Rename the column (only if you want), then select 'API' as the column property, configure third-party API and pull data (you will be asked to do so)

-- Choose the YouTube API from your account, select video details within that (suggestion: select the unique video ID as a base), and add unique video ID from the YouTube URL of the video for which you want to see the analytics
+- Choose the YouTube API from your account, select video details within that (suggestion: select the unique video ID as a base), and add unique video ID (manually/copy paste) from the YouTube URL of the video (or from a list that you already have) for which you want to see the analytics

 Get unique video ID from the youtube video URL